In order to ensure full access, three important areas of rights and responsibilities have to be considered:

 - ensure that all of its programs, viewed in their entirety, including but not limited to academic offerings, housing, transportation, student organizations, counseling, and placement, are accessible and usable;

-- make reasonable accommodations (as determined by the Director of the Office of Disability Services) for a student with a disability in the delivery, instructional method, and evaluation system of a course.
+- make reasonable accommodations (as determined by the Assistant Dead of Accessibility) for a student with a disability in the delivery, instructional method, and evaluation system of a course.
 Fundamental program and course evaluations are not subject to modification;

-- adjust, substitute or waive any academic requirements that unfairly discriminate against a student with a disability that are not essential to the integrity of the student's academic program and the college's mission.
-(The Foreign Language requirement is considered to be fundamental component of the academic program and central to SUNY Geneseo's mission of providing a Liberal Arts education.
-Therefore no substitutions or waivers for Foreign Language will be granted);
+- adjust, substitute or waive any academic requirements that unfairly discriminate against a student with a disability that are not essential to the integrity of the student's academic program and the college's mission;

 - inform students about the availability of auxiliary aids and the range of possible accommodations as well as the procedures for requesting them.
 If a request for accommodations is denied, SUNY Geneseo has the responsibility to inform the individual of his or her right to appeal the decision and the procedures for initiating an appeal.